Jose Trevino Player Props: Yankees vs. Rangers

 Jose Trevino At The Plate

-- Trevino is hitting .212 with two doubles, a home run and two walks.
+- Trevino is hitting .250 with two doubles, two home runs and two walks.

-- In 10 of 15 games this season, Trevino has had at least one hit, including one game with multiple hits.

-- He has gone deep in one of 15 games, and in 1.9% of his plate appearances.
+- He has gone deep in two of 16 games played this year, and in 3.4% of his plate appearances.

-- Trevino has driven in a run in four games this year (26.7%), including two games with multiple runs batted in.
+- In five games this year (31.3%), Trevino has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in four of 15 games so far this year.
+- He has scored in five games this year (31.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.